 Data limits and throttling

-The big four carriers offer unlimited plans with unlimited talk, texting and data.
-That comes with a catch though -- when you hit a certain data limit, your data speeds are slowed down or your data needs are sent to the back of the line.
+The unlimited plans from the big four carriers all come with unlimited talk, texting and data.
+But there's a catch -- when you hit a certain data limit, your data speeds are slowed down or your data needs are sent to the back of the line.
 These are the data limits for each carrier:

 Cost for a single line

 Obviously, one of the reasons unlimited plans exist is to offer lots of data at a reasonable price -- reasonable enough to beat overage charges.
 Here's what a single line of unlimited data on each carrier costs:

 - AT&T Unlimited Choice Enhanced: $45 per month